 2. Writing the strangest man

-Graham first heard about the subject of ‘The Strangest Man’ purely by chance, as a teenager.
-He was fifteen years old when – in the course of selling tickets for a weekly raffle – he met the government scientist John Bendall, from whom he learned about Paul Dirac and his contributions to theoretical physics.
-Bendall was (and is) a twenty-four carat Dirac fanatic, reading Dirac’s textbook ‘Principles of Quantum Mechanics’ every Christmas, and even naming one of his daughters after him (Paula).
+Graham first heard about the subject of ‘The Strangest Man’ when he was fifteen years old.
+In the course of selling tickets for a weekly raffle – he met the government scientist John Bendall, from whom Graham learned about Paul Dirac and his contributions to theoretical physics.
+Bendall was a twenty-four carat Dirac fanatic, reading Dirac’s textbook ‘Principles of Quantum Mechanics’ every Christmas, and even naming one of his daughters after him (Paula).
 Twenty-seven years later, Graham wrote in the Times Higher Education about the experience of first reading the book.
 It was the purity and power of Dirac’s top-down mathematical approach to science that convinced Graham of what to do next – become a theoretical physicist.
 Or try to.

 It was only as a post-graduate student that Graham began to appreciate properly the beauty and revolutionary brilliance of Dirac, often called ‘the theorist’s theorist’.